klara-zaskalanova/english-for-designers/02-first-impression/index.md

 - *Visual identity for Czech School in London.
 School project for a real client*.
 - *The school was facing a problem of categorising their activities in online and offline communication.
 Our goal was to distinguish the areas and make the communication understandable*.
 - *We (me and my classmate) solved their problem of categorising activities.
 We came up with symbols representing four pillars of the school: education, extracurricular activities, special events and volunteering.
 The client chose our indetity and the collaboration continued.
 I also realized the importance of working in a team.
-I was lucky to find a like-minded colleague in my classmate and our wokr collaboration continues*.
+I was lucky to find a like-minded colleague in my classmate and our work collaboration continues*.

 <!-- ### Featured Project Title 1 -->